| As the second witness was leaving,

 used a very distinctive boot lace as a weapon."

-"Yes," said Legolas, "that is strange.
-To use
+"Yes," said Legolas, "that was strangeto

-planned the murder beforehand?"
+that he had planned the murder beforehand?"

 "Perhaps, my lord, he is the sort of person who is always